-Following CO2 laser skin resurfacing, your skin will peel for about seven days.
-During this time, it is imperative to soak your skin with a diluted vinegar solution saturated on a gauze pad for five to 10 minutes every two hours (while awake) and then apply the petrolatum based medicine we provided you.
+Following CO2 laser skin resurfacing, your skin will peel about seven days.
+During this time, it is imperative to soak your skin with a Dakins solution saturated on a gauze pad for five to 10 minutes every three hours (while awake) and then apply the non-petrolatum based medicine provided.
 After the first week, your skin is typically pink/red and smooth.

-Most patients are ready for camouflage make-up on post-operative day 10, and you can plan on returning to work at that time.
+Most patients are ready for camouflage make-up after their post-operative follow-up visit and can plan on returning to work.
 The redness associated with CO2 laser skin resurfacing typically resolves fully by three to six months following the procedure, with an average time to heal of about four months.
 Aesthetic benefits from this procedure generally last about 10 years.

 If you had a rhinoplasty, you will have a plastic splint on your nose that must be kept dry or else it is at risk of coming off.
 In the event it does come off, you can hold it in place with paper surgical tape that can be purchased at the drug store.
 Typically, your nasal splint will be removed in the office at your one-week post-operative visit.
 While you need to keep the outside of your nose dry, you must keep the inside moist.
 Use peroxide to remove any dried blood from the incisions.
 All external sutures are absorbable and do not need removal.
 To maintain a moist environment, use saline spray and Aquaphor® ointment inside your nose regularly for at least six weeks following surgery.
 Rhinoplasty provides a lifelong aesthetic benefit.
 However, the nose changes as we age, much like other facial features.